JurrianFahner/spring-spel-example/Readme.md

 This example demonstrates how powerful SpEL (Spring Expression Language) is.

+More info on SpEL can find on the website of [baeldung](http://www.baeldung.com/spring-expression-language).

 It is a standard feature of spring.

 ## Before use